 Data Science (Minor)

-NGram: Replicated Google’s Ngram Viewer in Java using HashMaps, Collections, Iterators, and the Princeton Algorithms Library for reading, parsing, and converting files to track history of word usage.
+NGram: Replicated Google’s Ngram Viewer in Java using HashMaps, Collections, Iterators, and the Princeton Algorithms Library for reading, parsing, and converting text datasets to track history of word usage, enabling query handling and scalability for linguistic data processing.

 WordNet: Built a visual and numerical model of hyponym and hypernym correlations and tracked word tree lineage in Java, using Directed Acyclic Graphs, HashSets, and ArrayLists, as well as algorithms including depth-first search graph traversal and weighted quick union.